Author: Alessia Fucile

 Taking into account the large number of international sales that are daily made, it is important to know and respect some international unified rules.
 The international law applies to the sale of movable property.
 On the contrary, rules governing immovable property are commonly those of the place where the real estate is located.

-The Conventions regulating the contract of sale of goods
+The conventions regulating the sales of goods contract

 The sale of movable property is not primarily regulated by Community law, but by two international conventions having precedence over it: the Hague Convention (1955) and the United Nations Convention of Vienna for the International Sale of Goods (1980).